-\If you do send an email, make sure to put 1302 in the subject line and identify yourself as a student in 1302.
+You can contact me via Canvas or via email.
+Questions about grades must be communicated via Canvas.
+If you send an email, make sure to put 1302 in the subject line and identify yourself as a student in 1302.

--i.e. "Hello (Instructor), I'm \\\\ and I'm a student in your I302 course..."
+-i.e. "Hello (Instructor), I'm and I'm a student in your I302 course..."

-The instructor will do their best to reply to student emails within 24 hours on weekdays and 48 hours on weekends.
+I will do my best to reply to student emails within 24 hours on weekdays and 48 hours on weekends.
 Please check Canvas and your email daily.